 Jim’s trousers are a slightly lighter and warmer shade of brown with a high rise and single reverse pleats.
 The trousers have side pockets and widely-played jetted pockets on the back with a single button to close.

-He wears the same super-slim light brown leather belt as he wore with his Easter suit.
-The belt has wide notches and a wide, slim rectangular gold single-claw buckle.
+He wears the same slim tan leather belt as he wore with his Easter suit.
+The belt has wide notches and a wide, slim rectangular gold single-prong buckle.

-Jim may also be wearing the same shirt as he wore with his Easter suit, as it’s also a light ecru cotton dress shirt with a large point collar, plain front, breast pocket, and 1-button cuffs.
-This shirt also has the same large fit that billows over the trousers when the jacket is removed, also revealing the shirt’s double rear side pleats.
+Jim may also be wearing the same shirt as he wore with his Easter suit, as it’s also a light ecru cotton shirt with a large point collar, plain front, breast pocket, and single-button cuffs.
+This shirt also has the same large fit that billows over the trousers when the jacket is removed, also revealing the shirt’s side pleats.

 Before school, Jim stands in his parents’ kitchen wearing a dark brown silk tie tucked into his trouser waistband.
 Behind-the-scenes photos actually show a subtle grid pattern on the tie that blends together in the finished film.

 When Jim tosses his tie and opens his shirt collar on the way to school, he also reveals the white crew-neck undershirt he wears beneath it.
 This is the same short-sleeve “muscle cut” t-shirt that he later wears with his red windbreaker; in the post analyzing that outfit, I share some evidence that Dean was likely wearing a J.C.
 Penney “Towncraft” undershirt with a 50/50 cotton-polyester blend.